 Reasons To Replace The Old With The New & Save Electricity

 Even with the best practice and habits in place, keeping in step with technologies and innovations in appliances is what will reduce your Eskom bill the most.
-Smart, energy-star rated appliances will soon be the only kind of appliance available on the market.
+Smart, A+ rated energy saver appliances will soon be the only kind of appliance available on the market.

 The fact is that your electricity is being needlessly drained by old appliances that were manufactured before energy conservation became a thing.
 Getting rid of those energy vampires by replacing them with modern appliances will reflect well on a lower electricity bill.